-When I entered the workforce as a wide-eyed Millennial, it only took me a few short months to pinpoint the most draining aspects about my new work life.
+When I entered the workforce as a wide-eyed Millennial, it only took me a few short months to pinpoint the most draining aspects of my new work life.
 The biggest surprise for me came when I learned that training would rise to the top of that list of avoid-if-possible workplace activities.
 I can still remember my naïve sense of excitement prior to my first half-day training.
-I imagined that it would be full of team-building human knots, challenging philosophical debates and, if time allowed, a rousing department vs. department competition to tie it all off.
+I imagined that it would be full of team-building human knots, challenging philosophical debates, and, if time allowed, a rousing department vs. department competition to tie it all off.
 A colleague quickly brought me back to earth when on the way to the training he sighed and said, “Even the thought of this meeting bores me.
 Looking forward to some quality FB + Twitter time.”

 To my disappointment, he wasn’t wrong.
 After a feeble attempt by the trainer to get the crowd excited about talking processes and procedures, the true boredom began.
 And I don’t mean stuck in traffic boredom.
 I mean, the glassy-eyed… am I awake or asleep?… what are they droning on about?… grade ‘A’ kind of boredom.

-When it comes to training, building a program that reaches, impacts and inspires all generations in the room can be a tricky endeavor.
+When it comes to training, building a program that reaches, impacts, and inspires all generations in the room can be a tricky endeavor.
 Generations can, and do, appreciate when organizations and managers take the time to drop some professional knowledge.
 But far too often the connectivity to the content is lost in the process.